Felix Mobile review

-To put that into context, have a gander at other SIM Only plans around the same price point, organised by most data.
+To put that into context, have a gander at other SIM Only plans around the same price point.

-Granted, that cap is at 2Mbps, which is 10 times slower than the Felix typical speed, but the upside is 10GB of max-speed data, which may even be at 5G speeds if you have a compatible handset (and you’re in an area with 5G coverage).
+Felix has all these speed caps (except for Vodafone’s Ultra plan) beat, so if you’re a really heavy data user, it’s not a bad choice if you’re not set on the perks and coverage that come with the big three.
 For 20Mbps, you can do most online tasks, including HD video streaming and calls.
 You might experience longer waiting times on big app updates, and offloading huge photo albums to the cloud, but for day-to-day usage, you probably won’t notice much of a difference on 20Mbps.
 Felix also says that tethering should be limited to a single device.
 We’ve got more information on Australia’s various endless data options in our guide.